Working with CO2 and Personal Safety Monitoring

 As a brewer or industry worker, you occasionally can spend time cleaning, servicing, or performing maintenance inside fermenters, grain silos, mash tuns, kettles, draft coolers, and more.

-In working in and around hazardous Carbon Dioxide (CO2) gases in the brewery, many industry leaders rely on Personal CO2 Safety Monitors to ensure safety and accurately monitor gas levels on the go.
+While working in and around hazardous Carbon Dioxide (CO2) gases in the brewery, many industry leaders rely on Personal CO2 Safety Monitors to ensure safety and accurately monitor gas levels on the go.

-The Personal 5% CO2 Safety Monitor and Data Logger is designed for employees who work in enclosed areas that can contain an excessive amount of carbon dioxide gas.
-The device features a unique "man-down" alarm which leverages accelerometer technology should an employee fall occur.
-In addition, the personal CO2 safety monitor also includes unique data logging capabilities for those industry leaders to better understand their co2 levels over time.
+The SAN-10 also features a unique "man-down" alarm which leverages accelerometer technology should an employee fall occur.
+Many brewers and restaurant owners stand by the personal CO2 safety monitor for its additional unique data logging capabilities to further gauge and understand their CO2 levels over time.

-For over a decade, CO2Meter has been providing global industries such as breweries, beverage dispensing, and restaurants with unique, high-quality gas detection devices to ensure their safety.
+In providing industries such as breweries, beverage dispensing, draft technicians, and restaurants with unique, high-quality gas detection devices - CO2Meter stands by our commitment towards ensuring personal and establishment CO2 safety.